gnoppix/gnoppix-connect/README.md

-# KDE Connect - desktop app
+# Gnoppix Connect - desktop app

-KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).
+Gnoppix Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).

 ## (Some) Features
 - **Shared clipboard**: copy and paste between your phone and your computer (or any other device).